 The sporty Armand Nicolet SL5 (Ref.
 9613C-AG-G9615B) is adorned with 33 diamonds and is animated by an automatic movement: a combination, which is not so common in the world of jewelry timepieces for women.

-Although the SL5 line comprises whole five versions of the watch (with three of them sporting sexy black DLC-treated cases,) the most pleasant for the eye in this new collection is the model with the reference number 9613C-AG-G9615B.
+Although the SL5 line comprises whole five versions (with three of them sporting sexy black DLC-treated cases,) the most pleasant for the eye in this new collection is the model with the reference number 9613C-AG-G9615B.